 |Common oxidation number||+6|

-Tungsten found in nature mostly as wolframite, Fe(Mn)WO4, and scheelite or calcium tungstate, CaWO4.
-The main reserve place of the metal in China, the United States, South Korea, Bolivia, Portugal, and Russia.
+Tungsten is found in nature mostly as wolframite, Fe(Mn)WO4, and scheelite or calcium tungstate, CaWO4.
+The main reserve place of metal in China, the United States, South Korea, Bolivia, Portugal, and Russia.

 The metal tungsten has four natural isotopes (182W, 183W, 184W, and 186W) and one radioactive isotope (180W).
 The radioactive isotope of the metal has very long lives.
 All the five isotopes radioactive decay to form hafnium by nuclear reaction.
 Another 30 radioactive isotopes of metal are observed.
 These can be obtained by the different types of nuclear reactions.

 The concentrated ore of tungsten like wolframite is roasted in the air with sodium carbonate or fused sodium hydroxide (NaOH).
 The sodium tungstic acid is extracted with water and treated with water.
 The precipitated tungstic acid is heated to obtained WO3.
 Pure W metal is obtained by the reduction of metal oxide with zinc, aluminum, or hydrogen.
 The metals Mo and W have very high melting points and they are obtained initially in the form of powder.
 It is converted to a massive state by compression under hydrogen at high temperatures.

 The chemistry of tungsten is close to molybdenum.
 The most common and stable oxidation state of the metal is +6 but the +5 and +4 states are also stable.
 Strong reducing properties of the metal are not met before +3 and +2 states.
 The oxides, fluorides, oxoacids are formed in different oxidation states.